northwestjeff/white/README.md

 He wears no garment but a sack;
 By slow degrees his reason boulders,
-The sun has long since burnt him black. i j
+The sun has long since burnt him black.

+i

+j

 The Keeper, when it’s time for luncheon,
 Flings down his charge upon the bed,
 And taking out a home-made truncheon,
-Belabors him about the head.ls l m
+Belabors him about the head.

+l

+m

 The Magnate waits upon the pavement
 For his enormous limousine,
 And ponders further child-enslavement
-And other projects still more mean. n o p q r
+And other projects still more mean.

+n

+o

+p

+q

+r

 The Ressurectionist goes plying
 Without ado his simple trade;
 Material is always dying
-And got with nothing but a spade. s t u v x
+And got with nothing but a spade.

+s

+t

+u

+v

+x

 The Xenophobe grabs at the table,
 He feels his toes and fingers curl;
 For he is only barely able